 Academic Psychologist, Author, and Public Intellectual

 Human understanding requires more than reflection; it requires learning to see others with the same clarity we seek for ourselves.
-My work examines how people construct meaning, regulate emotion, and sustain identity in a fragmented cultural world.
+My work explores how people construct meaning, regulate emotion, and preserve identity in a fragmented cultural world.

-Drawing on existential psychology, cognitive science, and affective neuroscience, I write, teach, and publish with the aim of bringing psychological insight into public life.
-Through books, essays, podcasts, and an evolving library of resources, I offer frameworks that clarify experience and strengthen the emotional maturity needed for connection, resilience, and coherence.
+Drawing on existential psychology, cognitive science, and affective neuroscience, I write, teach, and publish to make psychological insight usable in everyday life.
+Through books, essays, podcasts, and an expanding library of resources, I offer frameworks that illuminate experience and cultivate the emotional maturity needed for connection, resilience, and coherence.

 • Clarity isn’t about having fewer emotions.
 It’s about learning to hear the right ones.